katiesaund/brad_website/content/project/laundry/index.md

 date = 2017-01-01

 # Project summary to display on homepage.
-summary = "Computer vision aided laundry sorting"
+summary = "Robot picking through deformable objects to find target"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`